Xplor8r/restfull-cli/README.md

 # RestFull::Cli

 Are you Hungry?
 Are you in LA?
 Need help finding a restaurant?
 You're in the right place!
-You've found the app that helps the restless and empty in LA to Rest Full in LA!
+You've found the app that helps the restless and empty in LA to rest and be full in LA!

 ## Installation